||Salt Spring Island

 |Estimated End Date

 The Salt Spring Island Parks and Recreation Commission (PARC) has approved a 20 year Master Plan to prioritize infrastructure investments for Centennial Park.
-The Master Plan is broken into five phases with the first phase focusing on the replacement of the washroom facility and storm water management.
+The Master Plan is broken into five phases with the first phase focusing on site preparation and assessments, the replacement of the washroom facility and installation of storm water drainage.

 A preliminary design was approved by PARC in January of 2018.
 The new washroom facility will occupy roughly the same footprint as the current washroom but with the addition of a single stall unisex/family washroom.
 In addition to having waterless urinals all washroom fixtures will meet LEED standards.

-Construction is scheduled to begin in November and portable toilets will be at the site for park visitors during construction.
+Construction has now begun and portable toilets are at the site for park visitors during construction.
 We ask that visitors use caution around equipment and crews.

 This project was made possible with the assistance of Federal Gas Tax Funding, with $149,780 allocated by the CRD as part of the Community Works Fund for the Salt Spring Island electoral area.